rubygems/bundler-site/source/guides/deploying.html.md

 best practices for using bundler in a deployment environment.
 These practices are based on significant feedback we have received during the development of bundler, as well as a number of bug reports that mostly reflected a misunderstanding of how to best configure bundler for deployment.
-The `--deployment` flags adds the following defaults:
+The `--deployment` flag adds the following defaults:

 - Instead of installing gems to the system location, bundler will install gems to `vendor/bundle` inside your application.
 Bundler will transparently remember